MrR0807/Notes/understanding-parquet-file.md

 > Column stores have been adopted for analyzing relational data [1] but to the **best of our knowledge have not been extended to nested data models.**

+Furthermore, trying to adapt their data representation to existing flat columnar structures by "<...> normalizing and recombining such data at web scale is [was] usually **prohibitive**".
+Thus they needed a new solution - Dremel.

+At this point, it is important to emphasize two things

 The creation of nested columnar representation was so successful, that opensource Paruqet format was based upon it.
 Later, Google publicised another paper proving that [Storing and Querying Tree-Structured Records in Dremel](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/43119.pdf) are performant and scalable.